Politics

 This list begins with Nabuchodonosor, who conquered Ægypt, & succeeded the first antediluvian king, Nebrod.

-It needs be said here: According to some Christians, Nebrod—who founded Babylon, Orech (Orcha, now called Iraq), Archad (Agade), & Chalanne (Ctesiphon) in Senaar—refused to take part in the building of the tower at Babel, & so fled, then with Assur founded Nineve & a number of other cities.
+It needs be said here: According to some Christians, Nebrod—who founded Babylon, Orech (Orcha, now called Iraq), Archad (Agade), & Chalanne (Ctesiphon) in Senaar—refused to take part in the building of the tower at Babel, & so fled to the cities of Assur, e.g. Nineve &c.

 The later Parthians began with Arsaces (5442 AM), descendent of Artaxerxes Mnemon, & ended with Artabanus (5733 AM), when he fell to the Persian Artaxares, son of Sasanus.